What is Diwali and how is it celebrated?

 The weeks leading up to Diwali are traditionally a time for redecorating the home, buying new clothes and jewellery, and exchanging gifts such as sweetmeats, dried fruits and nuts.
 This is the season for dinner parties, outdoor food festivals and craft fairs, all of which help build up excitement ahead of the main Diwali celebration.

-Gambling, especially in north India, is part of traditional celebrations, and card games are played late into the night in the weeks before Diwali.
 Expect drinks and and plenty of finger food at these parties, which will usually include platters of kebabs, fried savoury snacks, tandoori grills and spiced sweetmeats.

 The five days of Diwali